Climate communication: Creating change

 As of 2008, most of the environmental communications evidence for effecting individual or social change were focused on behavior changes around: household energy consumption, recycling behaviours, changing transportation behavior and buying green products.
 At that time, there were few examples of multi-level communications strategies for effecting change.

 Behaviour change

 Since much of Climate communication is focused on engaging broad public action, much of the studies are focused on effecting behavior change.
 Typically, effective climate communication has three parts: cognitive, affective and place based appeals.

 Audience segmentation

 Different parts of different populations respond differently to climate change communication.
 Academic research since 2013 has seen an increasing number of audience segmentation studies, to understand different tactics for reaching different parts of populations.
+It involves the identification of homogenous subgroups within an audience or target population with same demographic or psychological profiles, or both.
+It enables targeted messages for each subgroup for efficient communication.
 Major segmentation studies include: